hackerpain/domaining/README.md

   - More featured, powerful scripts can be made available as per need, [reach out to me to discuss](https://www.namepros.com/members/save-breach.1033958/)
   - This repo utilises the Free GoDaddy API, and is simple to use, doesn't even need authentication which makes it convenient
   - The GoDaddy API isn't heavily rate-limited which makes it easier to make free tools using it.
   - Currently, you can find bulk GoValue from a list of domains, by entering the domains and find similar & past sales by entering the domain through command line.
 This needs ```jq # sudo apt-get install jq or, using your favorite package manager``` to be installed to process the JSON response.
-You should be able to run shell scripts on your system to use these.
+You should be able to run shell scripts on your system to use these scripts.

 # Instructions